 So that's it.
 I was surprised that the flow of the story goes in a direction that I can not imagine at all from the middle of this work, but how long did it take to complete the script?

-Will Collins, there was also a bold change to change the gender of the main character.
-This task of weaving a story that doesn't seem to be clear was just like a journey for us.
+process of creating the story with screenwriter Will Collins, there was also a bold change to change the gender of the main character.
+This task of weaving a story that doesn't have a clear view was just like a journey for us.

 I spent the most time on the script.

 Sure, I spent the most time on the script.
-I came up with this story seven years ago, then rewrote the synopsis several times, spent about a year repeating various ideas, and finally the script was completed three years ago.
-In the process of creating the story with screenwriter
+I came up with this story seven years ago, then rewrote the synopsis several times, spent about a year repeating various ideas, and finally completed the script three years ago.
+In the

 The part about wolf humans is based on legend.
 There is a legend in Kilkenny that once a family was transformed into a wolf while sleeping by the blessing or curse of